ben093/humanmouse/README.md

-# humanmouse.py - by Ben and Brett
+# humanmouse.py - by Ben
 Create a psuedo human mouse using pyautogui and math libraries in python3.

 The basic idea is to create a human like automation of the mouse.
 Using math functions